 Park Haven Plaza, Soquel

 The project will provide 35 units, 31 for very low-income veterans and youth exiting the foster care system, and four units set aside for families with children under age 18, and one manager's unit.
-The project construction will be modular construction which helps to meet Project Homekey timelines.
+The project construction will be modular construction.
 The site is located near major transit and traffic routes and is near Cabrillo College, providing residents with educational and programmatic opportunities offered through the school.

 If you have questions or would like more information about Project Homekey efforts in Santa Cruz County, please e-mail us at info@homelessactionpartnership.org or call (831) 454-7312.